Book an appointment using SetMore

 This causes problems if you are responsible for child support payments.
 You must take the step to contact the Office of The Attorney General (OAG) in Texas and let them know about your change in payor.
 Your wages must be garnished to ensure that no missed child support payments occur.
 If you fail to do so, you will accrue missed payments that can cause you to fall behind in your payment history.

-In the meantime, if you have questions about family law in Texas, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+If you have questions about family law in Texas, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 We offer free consultations with licensed family law attorneys six days a week.
 If you cannot meet with us in person, we offer consultations via phone and Skype.